Strong electron-phonon coupling and enhanced phonon Gr\"uneisen parameters in valence-fluctuating metal EuPd$_2$Si$_2$: Method

 Five scattering geometries were employed to probe excitations in different symmetry channels and resolve all four Raman active phonons of the 122 structure.
 The relationship between the scattering geometries and the symmetry channels~\cite{Hayes1978} could be found in Table~\ref{tab:Exp}.

-\mai{Density functional theory (DFT) calculations were performed using the mixed-basis pseudopotential method \cite{meyer97}.
+Density functional theory (DFT) calculations were performed using the mixed-basis pseudopotential method \cite{meyer97}.
+The exchange-correlation functional was represented by the generalized gradient approximation (GGA) \cite{perde96}.
 We applied the DFT\,+\,U approach with U=7\,eV for the Eu 4$f$ orbitals.
 We model the valence transition by considering two different electronic states: a ferromagnetic state which leads to a 4$f^{6.9}$ configuration (+2.1 Eu valence), and a nonmagnetic state having a 4$f^{6.1}$ occupancy (+2.9 Eu valence) \cite{SM}.
 We used the +2.1 valence state to approximate the high-temperature phase, and the +2.9 valence state to approximate the low-temperature phase.
 Phonon frequencies were calculated using the linear response or density-functional perturbation theory (DFPT) implemented in the mixed-basis pseudopotential method \cite{heid99}.
-The exchange-correlation functional was represented by the generalized gradient approximation (GGA) \cite{perde96}.}